 Salt to taste

-onion cut into 1/2-inch pieces.
+*If neither frozen nor fresh pearl onions are available, substitute one large onion cut into 1/2-inch pieces.
 (Do not use jarred pearl onions, which will turn mushy and disintegrate into the sauce.)

 NOTE: Onions may be cooked in advance, set aside, then reheated when needed.
 Season to taste just before serving.

 1/2 pound fresh mushrooms, washed, well dried, left whole if small, sliced or quartered if large